Sanix-Darker/zeal-lynx-cli/README.md

 # Requirements

-- python3 with argparse, zdg, sqlite3, pathlib and BeautifulSoup (bs4)
+- python3 with argparse, xdg==5.1.1, sqlite3, pathlib and BeautifulSoup (bs4)
 - Zeal (install the desired documentation sets from its GUI)
 - Lynx web browser

 # Usage

+- Make it executable `chmod +x ./zeal-cli`
+- Copy the script to the /usr/local/bin/
+- Maybe add an alias as `alias zeal-cli="python3.10 zeal-cli"` if you want it to be run by a specific version of python
-To show a list of all available pages in a docset:
+- To show a list of all available pages in a docset: `zeal-cli DOCSET_NAME`

-    zeal-cli DOCSET_NAME

-To show a particular page in a docset:
+- To show a particular page in a docset: `zeal-cli DOCSET_NAME PAGE`

-    zeal-cli DOCSET_NAME PAGE

 See the documentation in the `zeal-cli` file for more.